jfhovinne/pycm15/README.md

     [program:cm15d]
     command=/path/to/cm15d.py 15915
-    user=cm15user
+    user=cm15duser

-Remember: cm15user needs to be part of the plugdev group.
+Remember: cm15duser needs to be part of the plugdev group.

+### CM15d plugins ###

+Plugins (based on the Yapsy plugin system) can be loaded by CM15d and subscribe to CM15 events.
+Two example plugins are provided: the first one will simply print the data it receives to stdout, while the second one will send the data to an AMQP server, such as RabbitMQ.
+To disable them, rename the abcd.yapsy-plugin files to e.g. abcd.yapsy-plugin.disabled.